grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 ### Application performance monitoring

 *(Or APM)*.
 The practice of monitoring the performance, availability, and reliability of a system.
-When running load tests, Grafana is an example of a compatible APM, as users can use Grafana to monitor the load test from side of the system under test.
+When running load tests, Grafana is an example of a compatible APM service, as users can use Grafana to monitor the load test from the side of the system under test.

 Read more: [k6 cloud has built-in support to export to a few APM services](https://k6.io/docs/cloud/integrations/cloud-apm/).